faetos/lockchain/README.md

 - 3 until 1,750,000
 - 1 from then on

-15 confirmations maturity for mined or staked rewards ZeroCoin has been removed from the wallet and is in maitnenance mode on Mainnet
+30 confirmations maturity for mined or staked rewards

 -------------------------